Your Property. Our Priority.

 Depending on what kind of weather we’re experiencing, you may be able to ventilate your home and help dissipate the smell.
 Open up your windows and doors, turn on a few fans, and get some fresh air in and the rotten air out.

-At Green Giant Pest Control, we use sprays and absorbent bags to get rid of the odor until the dead mouse smells go away – without masking the odor with another smell.
+At Green Giant Pest Control, we use sprays and absorbent bags to get rid of the odor until the dead mouse smells go away.

 You can also absorb some of the scent by placing one of these remedies around the affected area: